Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

       - /DancingGoatStore/Coffee/Arabica -> /DancingGoatStore/Coffee/Arabica
       - /DancingGoatStore/Grinders/Electric/Grinder_GAGGIA_MD_15 -> /DancingGoatStore/Grinders/Electric/Grinder_GAGGIA_MD_15

-2. Copying only items which are place in category folder as subfolder of DancingGoatStore.
+2. Copying only items which are placed in the category folder as a subfolder of DancingGoatStore.
 Items which are not placed in DancingGoatStore could be mapped e.g. in another folder or web channel:
    - Mapping rule:
       - K13 NodeAliasPath: /DancingGoatStore/\{Category\}/\{Product\}